zdwyer/MPE-seq-methods/README.md

 ---
 title: "High-precision detection of pre-mRNA splicing isoforms using Multiplexed Primer Extension sequencing"
-author: "Michael A Gildea, Zachary W Dwyer, and Jeffrey A Pleiss"
+author: "Michael A. Gildea, Zachary W. Dwyer, and Jeffrey A. Pleiss"
 ---

 This document contains the data processing and analysis done for "High-precision detection of pre-mRNA splicing isoforms using Multiplexed Primer Extension sequencing" published in Methods.
 Custom scripts can be found in the "scripts" folder of this project.
 Questions and comments can be sent to Zach Dwyer at zwd2@cornell.edu.